Jump to section

 Several tests will be performed on your dog to confirm garlic toxicosis, such as packed cell volume, complete blood cell count (CBC), hemoglobin concentration, biochemistry analysis, arterial blood gas, blood glucose levels, and urinalysis.
 Based on what the tests show, the veterinarian may also perform a blood clotting test and liver biopsy to rule out other diseases or conditions.
 An abdominal radiograph (x-ray), ultrasound, and CT scan may also be used to check your dog’s liver and spleen.

-The most important treatment your dog will need is to rid the body of the toxin by inducing vomiting and administering activated charcoal.
-The charcoal will bind to the poison to aid in the removal and detoxification.
-However, if that is unsuccessful, the veterinarian will probably admit your dog to the hospital and flush the toxins out of your dog’s system with a saline solution lavage.
-In addition, IV fluids and oxygen therapy will be done.
-To treat the anemia, the veterinarian will perform a blood transfusion and prescribe iron medication.
+The most important treatment your dog will need is to rid the body of the toxin by inducing vomiting and administering activated charcoal if the garlic was recently consumed.
+The charcoal will bind to the poison to aid in its removal and detoxification.
+However, if that is unsuccessful, the veterinarian will probably admit your dog to the hospital and flush the toxins out of your dog’s digestive system with a saline solution lavage.
+In addition, IV fluids and oxygen therapy will often be administered.
+To treat severe anemia, the veterinarian may need to perform a blood transfusion.

 Before your dog goes home, discuss the at-home care your dog will need.
 Your vet can instruct you on dietary requirements to aid in a speedy recovery.
 There may also be exercise restrictions for the first few days or weeks, depending on your best buddy's level of poisoning.